optuna/optuna/examples/kubernetes/mlflow/README.md

 # Distributed Optimization on Kubernetes

+This example is only verified on minikube.

-This example's code is mostly the same as the mlflow_simple.py example except for:
+This example's code is based on ../../pytorch_lightning_simple.py example with the following changes:

 1. It gives a name to the study and sets `load_if_exists` to `True` in order to avoid errors when the code is run from multiple workers.
 2. It sets the storage address to the postgres pod deployed with the workers.
+3. It uses `MLfloatCallback`.

 In order to run this example you have to do the following steps: